sjbotha/moin2confluence/README.md

 # Caveats
  * Tables do not work right
  * I have not tested base64 embedded images and I'm sure linked images uploaded to MoinMoin will not work
- * If a page was a Sug pages will no longer be a sub page.
+ * If a page was a sub page it will no longer be a sub page.
 The link should still work but you have to manually move it so it does not show up in the list of root pages.

 # Install